cpinotossi/az-storagesharding/README.md

 The ARM Template will deploy two Storage Account.
 The Application Gateway will load balance incoming request between both Storage Account.
 To make this work we will need to store the same Data under the same Container on both Storage Accounts.
-This will double our Storage cost but I believe this is still cheaper compared to setup some Rewrite Rules on the Application Gateway.

 ### Azure Storage Access